JeremyMarbaise/Graphviz-Project/README.md

 ### Backend

 The backend uses Express to route and serve.
-It uses the xlxs module to import the excel worksheet and transform it into a json. [xlsx] The graphviz-builde module is used to convert the joblabel and dependencies of the json into a dot source, where the joblabel constitute the nodes and the edges are defined by a combination of joblabel and the affected dependencies [graphviz-builder].
+It uses the [xlsx] module to import the excel worksheet and transform it into a json.
+The [graphviz-builder] module is used to convert the joblabel and dependencies of the json into a dot source, where the joblabel constitute the nodes and the edges are defined by a combination of joblabel and the affected dependencies .

 ### Static Graphviz

-The static conversion of a dot source into an svg is done with the d3-graphviz module [d3-graphviz].
+The static conversion of a dot source into an svg is done with the [d3-graphviz] module.
-Which is dependent on the visualization library d3 [d3] and the graphviz javascript library viz [viz].
+Which is dependent on the visualization library [d3] and the graphviz javascript library [viz].
 These 3 modules can be referenced through [unpkg].
 In my project I use version 2.1.0 of d3-graphviz.